Mahavatar Babaji Cave: A Walk Through An Abode of Kriya Yoga

 The experience truly made me realize how often we are bogged down by earthly worries and forget to take a break and introspect.
 The Mahavatar Babaji Caves is the perfect place to head over to and bask in the glorious tranquillity with a dash of fascinating history about the saint.

 Exploring Dunagiri Temple, Shaktipeeth

 Before we headed to the magical caves, we took a detour and admired the view of the great Himalayas from the Dunagiri Temple.
 The simplicity of the temple is something that is so inspiring.
-The pilgrims and saints here are happy and content in their humble lifestyles, and the craving or greed to have more that is so omnipresent in the city life is missing here.
+The pilgrims and saints here are happy and content with their humble lifestyles.

 This place was also closed by Mahavatar Babaji for his meditation place and there is no doubt that this was the perfect place to do so.
-The silence is only interrupted by regularly ringing bells in this temple.
+The silence is only an interruption by regularly ringing bells in this temple.